Menu Close

-Here’s a question I hear many, many times from many exam candidates or even re-certificants: “Will [fill in the blank] be on the exam?”
-And, my response is often, “It’s fair game.”
+Here’s a question I hear many, many times from many exam candidates or even recertifiers: “Will [fill in the blank] be on the exam?”
+And, often, my response, “It’s fair game!”
+Before I address what’s fair game on the IBCLC exam, let me give a caveat.

-First, a caveat: I’m not on IBLCE’s exam committee.
+I’m not on IBLCE’s exam committee.
 Never have been, never will be!
 I don’t have secret intel to share – except the intel of experience.
-I’ve taken the IBLCE exam enough times to know what seems to be fair game.
+I’ve taken the IBCLC exam so many times that I feel able to identify what seems to be fair game.

-Read on for the 10 most common issues related to fair game on the IBLCE exam.
+Read on for the 10 most common issues related to fair game on the IBCLC exam.
 (And stay tuned for my next post, about what is not fair game!)

-1. Everything on the IBLCE’s Detailed Content Outline
+1. Everything on the IBLCE Detailed Content Outline

-Note that some topics are broadly stated – like “breast surgery.”
-While most of us think of this as meaning augmentation or reduction, it may also include mastectomies or other forms of breast surgery.
-Any of this could appear on the exam.
+On that document, you’ll also see that some topics are broadly stated – like “breast surgery.”
+Most of us think of this as meaning breast augmentation or reduction.
+But may also include mastectomies or other forms of breast surgery.
+Any of these could appear on the exam.

 Keep in mind, too, that the Outline identifies chronological areas as well as topics.
-Questions about infants who are premature and those who are 7 months old – and more – are all fair game!
-What else might you see on the exam?
-Read on:
+Questions about infants who are premature and those who are 7 months old – and older – are all fair game!

 2. International issues and health policies

-Most of my readers are from the US, so it’s natural for them to look to the American Academy of Pediatrics for expertise first – and anyone else second.
-However, when preparing for the IBLCE exam, we’ve got to remember that the “I” stands for International.
-The exam absolutely addresses breastfeeding issues throughout the world, so be prepared to adopt a more global perspective.
+Most of my readers are from the U.S., so it’s natural for them to first look to the American Academy of Pediatrics for expertise– and look to anyone else second.
+However, when preparing for the IBCLC exam, remember that the “I” stands for International.
+The exam absolutely addresses breastfeeding issues throughout the world, so be prepared from a global perspective.

-IBCLC candidates can be expected to know and implement recommendations from the World Health Organization that pertain to breastfeeding, including those related to HIV, medications, and more.
+IBCLC exam takers can be expected to know and implement recommendations from the World Health Organization that pertain to breastfeeding, including those related to HIV, medications, and more.

 3. Application-level questions

-I would venture to say that nearly all of the questions on the IBLCE exam are written at the application (not the “recall”) level.
-While you will need to recall basic facts and information, you should expect questions that present mini-vignettes and ask how the IBCLC would handle such a situation.
+I would venture to say that nearly all of the questions on the IBCLC exam are written at the application (not the “recall”) level.
+While you’ll need to recall basic facts and information, you should expect questions that present mini-vignettes and ask how the IBCLC would handle such a situation.
 There is more emphasis on doing rather than just knowing.

 4. Pictures and other images are fair game

-You probably have been told to expect clinical pictures on the IBLCE exam, but there are other images as well.
-Line drawings, graphs, growth charts, research data, and more are all “fair game” for the IBLCE exam.
+You have probably been told to expect clinical pictures on the IBCLC exam.
+But there are other images as well.
+Line drawings, graphs, growth charts, research data, and more are all fair game on the IBCLC exam.

 5. Anything within the Scope of Practice